neoRetS/neoRetS/README.md

-Hi!
+Hello!
 Have a nice day!